Tent Carpets –Yey or Nay?

-Tent carpets are an individual preference and can sometimes depend on budget too.
+Tent carpets are an individual preference and can sometimes depend on your budget too.
 If you are lucky you can get one as part of a tent bundle and that will save you some money.
 Tent carpets and bell tent carpets have become really popular with campers and for many good reasons.
 You can now buy carpets for most family tents and all sizes of bell tents.
 Some people choose to use carpets throughout their tent while others use carpets only in the living area or only in the bedroom areas.

 Wet feet and tarp don’t go particularly well.
 I had once run back to the tent from a toilet trip due to heavy rain appearing.
 As I got one foot in the tent I slid hurting my back.
 Now I had almost come to a complete walk as I entered the tent so wasn’t technically still running but slid all the same.
 This caused much discomfort for the rest of my weekend.
 After this we started thinking about how easy this could happen if we had the kids with us, they are always bounding about as still only young.

 Since then we decided to invest in a carpet for the living area and WOW what a difference.
 No slips, much cosier in mornings and evenings.
 It just made such a difference.
 We now have carpets in bedroom pods too.
-Well not actual tent carpets at this time, as the carpets we looked at were all too big.
+Well, not actual tent carpets at this time, as the carpets we looked at were all too big.
 We use large picnic blankets in bedrooms to provide extra comfort and they work a treat.